-- To be simple clear, transparent and aligned with REN culture; - To be suitable and fitting to the size, nature, scope and specificity of REN's activity; - To ensure total remuneration which is competitive and equitable and in line with the best practices and latest trends seen nationally and in Europe, particularly with regard to REN's peers; - To incorporate a fixed component adjusted to the duties and responsibility of the directors; - To incorporate a variable component which is reasonable overall in relation to the fixed remuneration, with one short-term component and another medium-term component, both with maximum limits; - To establish a variable remuneration indexed to individual performance assessment and that of the company, in accordance with achievement of specific quantifiable aims which are in line with Company and shareholder interests; and - To establish a medium-term variable remuneration component indexed to the evolution of the REN share price, thus ensuring that the remuneration of executive directors is bound to the sustainability of results and the creation of wealth for shareholders.
+- To be simple clear, transparent and aligned with REN culture; - To be suitable and fitting to the size, nature, scope and specificity of REN's activity; - To ensure total remuneration which is competitive and equitable and in line with the best practices and latest trends seen in Portugal and in Europe, particularly with regard to REN's peers, that attracts, at an economically justifiable cost, qualified professionals, that induces the alignment of interests with those of shareholders - taking into consideration the wealth effectively created by society, the economic situation and that of the market - and to constitute a factor for the development of a culture of professionalisation, and to promote merit and transparency in REN;

+- · To be evolutionary, but not disruptive; and - To incorporate a fixed remuneration adjusted to functions, availability, competence and responsabilities of the Board of Directors' Members.

-Based on these principles, the remuneration of executive directors is mainly determined based on four general criteria: (i) competitiveness, taking into consideration the practices of the Portuguese market; (ii) equity, taking into consideration that remuneration must be based on uniform, consistent, fair and balanced criteria; (iii) assessment of real performance, in accordance with duties and the level of responsibility of the person in question, as well as the assumption of suitable levels of risk and compliance with the rules applicable to REN activity; and (iv) alignment of directors' interests with the Company's and its sustainability and creation of long-term wealth.
+Regarding the components of the remuneration of the executive members of the Board of Directors, the remuneration policy is mainly determined based on he following principles: (i) competitiveness, taking into consideration the practices of the Portuguese market; (ii) uniform, consistent, fair and balanced criteria, that award perfomance; (iii) assessment of perfomance, in accordance with duties and responsabilities, as well as real performance, the assumption of suitable levels of risk and compliance with the rules applicable to REN activity, also taking into account compliance with the strategic plan and REN's budget, risk management, the internal functioning of the Board of Directors and the contribution of each member for this purpose. as well as the relationship between the Company's bodies and committees; (iv) incorporation of a variable remuneration component that is globally reasonable in relation to the fixed remuneration component, without encouraging the assumption of excessive risks; (v) aligment of executive directors' interests with the Company's and its sustainability and creation of long-term wealth, including by indexing the medium/ long term remuneration to the evolution of REN's share price; and (vi) the variable remuneration indexed to REN's actual performance, measured against specific, unambiguous and measurable objectives in line with the interests of REN's stakeholders.

 The remuneration of the executive directors includes a fixed component and a variable component.
 The variable component consists of a parcel which aims to remunerate short-term performance and another with the same purpose based on medium-term performance, as described in further detail below.
+In the case of unfair dismissal and termination of duties of an executive member of the board of directors, no compensation, other than that legally owed, shall be due in the event of inadequate performance of a director.

 Non-executive directors (including members of the Audit Committee) are entitled to fixed monthly remuneration, defined in line with the best practices observed at large-scale companies in the Portuguese market.
+The remuneration policy for non executive members of the Board of Directors is guided by the main purpose of compensating the dedication and responsibility required for the performance of their duties.